UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_13.md

 dtype: float64
 ```

-Each sugar row value is divided by its respected cups value.
+Each sugar row value is divided by its respective cups value.

 Notes: Script here